phalcon/documentation/docs/application-micro.md

 ```

 ## Middleware

-Middleware are classes that can be attached to your application and introduce another layer where business logic can exist.
-They run sequentially, according to the order they are registered and not only improve maintainability, by encapsulating specific functionality, but also performance.
-A middleware class can stop execution when a particular business rule has not been satisfied, thus allowing the application to exit early without executing the full cycle of a request.
+Middleware refers to classes that can be attached to your application, introducing another layer where business logic can exist.
+They run sequentially, following the order in which they are registered.
+This not only enhances maintainability by encapsulating specific functionality but also improves performance.
+A middleware class can halt execution when a particular business rule has not been satisfied, allowing the application to exit early without executing the full cycle of a request.

 !!! info "NOTE"